aturon/ChemistrySet/notes/firehose.markdown

 there is a lost wakeup.

 An obvious solution is to log blocking calls on all possible interacted-with objects.
-This could run into problems with memory consistency.
+This could run into problems with consistency.
 It is probably safe to log spurious blockers, but must also ensure all nonspurious blocking is logged.